synigopulse/oneapi/Readme/AdaptiveCards.md

 ## Adaptive cards in Synigo Pulse
 ### Presentation
 In Synigo Pulse we wrapped adaptive cards in a process and users are able to (re)use this process in a variety of ways:
-- **Process Widget:** This widget renders an adaptive card in a single reusable widget
+- **Process Widget:** This widget renders an adaptive card in a single reusable widget.
 - **Processes Widget:** This widget displays processes as a list, here you can select one and it will be rendered in a dialog.
 - **Process Menu Item:** This will render an Adaptive Card in our native app.
 ### Getting Data
 A process uses connections to get and send data.
 It does not necessarily need connections, you could create a static card.
-If you want to have a visualisation of  data.
-You need to add an incoming connection.
+If you want to have a visualisation of  data, you need to add an incoming connection.
 When displaying the card, this connection is used to get the data and add it to the $data context of the adaptive card.
 ### Sending data
 If you need to send data to a service, you need to define actions within your adaptive card.
 These action needs to have **verb** which we use to bind an outgoing connection.